A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

 Network motifs are sub-graphs with a specific structure that recur throughout a network and often carry out a certain function~\cite{milo2002network,alon2007network}.
 Several network motifs are commonly found in large, static GRN models such as the transcriptional network of \textit{E. coli}~\cite{shen2002network}.
-One such motif is the feed-forward loop (FFL), which consists of three genes: one gene that regulates both others, one target gene that is jointly regulated by both others, and one intermediate gene.
-In a \emph{coherent} FFL, the direct effect of the master regulator on the target has the same sign as the net indirect effect through the intermediate gene.
-Otherwise, the FFL is \emph{incoherent} (Fig.~\ref{fig:ffl} displays all eight FFL types).
+One such motif is the feed-forward loop (FFL), which consists of three genes: one master regulator that regulates both other genes, one target gene that is jointly regulated by both others, and one intermediate gene.
+In a \emph{coherent} FFL, the direct effect of the master regulator on the target has the same sign, either positive or negative, as the net indirect effect through the intermediate gene.
+Otherwise, the FFL is \emph{incoherent} (Fig.~\ref{fig:ffl}A displays all eight FFL types).
 Incoherent FFLs may act as sign-sensitive accelerators of the expression of the target gene, while coherent FFLs act as sign-sensitive delays~\cite{mangan2003structure}.
 Here, sign-sensitive means that the motif performs a function only in one direction, either when the target is up- or downregulated.